ianpaga/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
-Dive into the data job market :-) Focusing on data analyst job roles, this project explores top-paying jobs, in-demand skills, and where high demand meets jhigh salary in data analytics.
+Dive into the data job market 🤓 Focusing on data analyst job roles, this project explores top-paying jobs, in-demand skills, and where high demand meets jhigh salary in data analytics.

-SQL queries?
-Check them out here: [project_sql folder](/project_sql/)
+SQL queries? 📊 Check them out here: [project_sql folder](/project_sql/)

-Kudos to Luke Barousse for the cool SQL course on YouTube: [SQL for Data Analytics](https://www.youtube.com/watch?v=7mz73uXD9DA)
+Thanks to Luke Barousse for the cool SQL course on YouTube: [SQL for Data Analytics](https://www.youtube.com/watch?v=7mz73uXD9DA)

 # Background
 Driven by a quest to navigate the Data Analyst job market more effectively, this mini project aims to pinpoint top-paid and in-demand skills, streamlining other work to find optimal jobs.
 ### The questions I wanted to answer
-1. What are teh top-paying data analyst roles?
+1. What are the top-paying data analyst roles?
 2. What skills are required for these top-paying jobs?
 3. What skills are most in demand for Data Analysts?
 4. Which skills are associated with higher salaries?